Cultural Education Talks

 Beach side of 1 Palm street where parking is available under the trees.
 15 minute drive north of Port Douglas and a 5 minute drive from Mossman.

 What to expect

-The tour starts by explaining the cultural importance of this country.
-Next, guides will introduce guests to their traditional fishing activity of spear throwing and handling as it is still practiced here today.
+First Nations guides will then introduce guests to their traditional fishing activity of spear throwing and handling as it is still practiced here today.

 What is included